 - Long-Lasting – Gentle adjustments hold longer.
 That will allow you to eventually space your visits out, making this a cost-efficient form of care.

 Even the slightest upper cervical misalignment can have far-reaching effects.
 For example, since the C1 protects the brainstem, a misalignment can inhibit brainstem function.
 Because the cervical vertebrae facilitate blood flow to the brain, misalignments can affect this blood flow.
 These are just a couple of ways that a misalignment can lead to migraines.

-If you are suffering from migraines, especially if you have a history of head or neck trauma, give upper cervical a try.
+If you are suffering from migraines and the subsequent hangover, especially if you have a history of head or neck trauma, give upper cervical a try.
 Scheduling a consultation with a practitioner near you may be your first step on the road to better health and wellness.